PX4/PX4-user_guide/en/dev_log/log_encryption.md

 1. A ULog file is created and opened for writing on the SD card.
    This is named with the file extension `.ulogc`(ulog cipher).
 2. A XChaCha20 symmetric key is generated and wrapped (encrypted) using an RSA2048 public key.
-3. This wrapped key is stored on the SD Card in a file that has the suffix `.ulgk` (ulog wrapped key).
+   This wrapped key is stored on the SD Card in a file that has the suffix `.ulgk` (ulog wrapped key).
-4. The (unencrypted) generated symmetric key is used to encrypt ULog data blocks before they are written to disk (the `.ulogc` file).
+3. The unencrypted symmetric key is used to encrypt ULog data blocks before they are written to disk (the `.ulogc` file).

 After the flight, there are two files on the SD card: